SergiusTheBest/plog/README.md

 ```

 ##Features
-- Very small (slighly more than 1000 LOC)
+- Very small (slightly more than 1000 LOC)
 - Easy to use
 - Headers only
 - No 3rd-party dependencies